eppingere/pennapps-xx/README.md

 We learned a lot about AWS.
 Only Aneek had used AWS before this so learning about all the powerful APIs that AWS offers.
 We got experience designing, building, and deploying a serverless API.

 ## What's next for Poze
-* AR/VR activities via an external app improvements to better guard against deepfakes.
+* AR/VR activities via an external app to better guard against deepfakes.
 * More interactive tasks for users to record that would provide more robust CAPTCHA functionality
 * Fully implement a 2FA protocol that would allow Poze to function as a 2FA API for sites to use